 - Simplify!
 In general, documents with simpler formatting are more likely to be compliant and less likely to result in conversion errors than more complexly formatted ones.
 Use complex, customized formatting only when strictly necessary or unavoidable

 The USPTO provides DOCX-compliant utility patent application templates that could optionally be used.
 There is a basic template and another with essentially all possible application section headings identified.
-The basic template will like be more appropriate in most situations, with less extraneous section headings that are likely inapplicable.
+The basic template will like be more appropriate in most situations, with fewer extraneous section headings that are likely inapplicable.
 However, the use of automatic list claim numbering in these templates can still cause conversion errors and is not seen as actually compliant; thus, manual text-only claim numbering should be used in place of the list-style autonumbering in those templates.

 While the USPTO asserts that DOCX file metadata is automatically removed from documents when filed, it is recommended to independently assess and remove any sensitive metadata before filing.
 Such metadata could relate to document revisions and the like.
 While such information is not necessarily harmful to an applicant’s interests, its presence in filed documents might possibly increase litigation discovery burdens if a resultant patent is ever enforced.
 In Microsoft Word, accessing the “File” > “Info” menu and utilizing the “Inspect Document” feature can help identify and then remove metadata.
 But be careful not to remove necessary document fields like page numbers appearing in footer margins.

 One difficulty with identifying errors is that meaningful proofreading requires first uploading the DOCX file to the USPTO’s Patent Center and then reviewing a USPTO-converted file.
-While Patent Center provides some feedback about certain possible DOCX compatibility issues during the file upload and submission process, such automated feedback will never identify substantive content errors such as unintended changes to numerical values or technically meaningful formatting.
+While Patent Center provides some feedback about certain possible DOCX compatibility issues during the file upload and submission process, such automated feedback will never identify substantive content errors such as unintended changes to numerical values or technically (that is, substantively) meaningful formatting.

 Non-DOCX Filing Alternatives